mparke/blog/_posts/2016-11-29-Networking-Endpoints.md

 We did manage to squeeze in a small change to backups, where now we are only returning backups that are available to you for use.
-We felt that returning all of the backup objects was taking a bit too long and giving you information that wasn't incredibly helpful, and we hope the change makes your lives just a little bit easier.
+We felt that returning all of the backup objects was taking a bit too long and giving you information that wasn't incredibly helpful.
+We hope the change makes your lives just a little bit easier.